paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 :title: pip-accel: Accelerator for pip, the Python package manager
-:summary: Recently we published `pip-accel` to GitHub_ and PyPi_ and in this article we'll tell you why and how we created this project.
+:summary: Recently we published `pip-accel` to GitHub_ and PyPI_ and in this article we'll tell you why and how we created this project.
 :category: DevOps
 :author: Peter Odding
 :date: 2013-05-14 00:28
 :slug: articles/pip-accel
 :tags: python, deployment, virtual environments, automation, pip, open source, packaging

-Recently we published `pip-accel` to GitHub_ and PyPi_ and in this article we'll tell you why and how we created this project.
+Recently we published pip-accel_ to GitHub_ and PyPI_ and in this article we'll tell you why and how we created this project.

 .. contents::

-Let's dive in:
+Introduction
+############

+The pip-accel program is a wrapper for pip_, the Python package manager.
+It accelerates the usage of pip to initialize Python `virtual environments`_ given one or more requirements_ files.
+It does so by combining the following two
+approaches:

+1. Source distribution downloads are cached and used to generate a local index of source distribution archives.
+If all your dependencies are pinned to absolute versions whose source distribution downloads were previously cached, pip-accel won't need a network connection at all!
+This is one of the reasons why pip can be so slow: given absolute pinned dependencies available in the download cache it will still scan PyPI (the online Python package index) and distribution websites.

+2. Binary distributions are used to speed up the process of installing dependencies with binary components (like M2Crypto and LXML).
+Instead of recompiling these dependencies again for every virtual environment we compile them once and cache the result as a binary ``*.tar.gz`` distribution.

+In the rest of this article we will discuss why pip-accel was created and dive into the particulars of how it works.
+At the end we'll also look at some related projects.

 At Paylogic we deploy our code bases a lot
 ##########################################